 Step 2: Attach the guide rails to the base

 I measured the necessary distance between the rails and attached the second guide rail to the board.
-Use the sanded piece as reference to get an exact width.
+Use the sanded piece as a reference to get an exact width.

 NOTE: Make sure the rails are perfectly parallel to each other